Gulf Hills, Mississippi: History

 "Bayou Puerto" is the ancestral name for the area that is now Gulf Hills.
 This small, isolated, primarily Roman Catholic settlement came into existence in the mid-19th century, and encompassed for the most part the south half of Section 12, all of Section 13, the east half of Section 14, and the northeast quarter of Section 24, all of T7S-R9W, Jackson County, Mississippi.

 The majority of the people of the Bayou Puerto sector made their livelihoods from the sea and forest.
 The sea provided fish, crustaceans, and mollusks, as well as the medium for travel and trade.
 Sylvan dwellers cut timber and light wood and made charcoal.
 Agriculturally, there were some citrus orchards and viticulture, but large traditional farms were nonexistence.
 Families cultivated vegetable gardens to supplement their high protein diet consisting primarily of seafood, fowl, and game.

 After 1900, there was a marked decrease in charcoal making.
 Virtually every male resident of Bayou Puerto in 1900 was employed in the seafood industry.
 Only a few Blacks were still producing charcoal, probably for local consumption.

-Slavery

-Slavery in the Bayou Puerto area was almost nil, as most of the inhabitants existed at the subsistence level.

-Civil War

-No Union incursions occurred in the Bayou Puerto section, nor are there any records of Federal occupation here during the Civil War.
-Some of the men left the safety and seclusion of their homes to fight for the Confederate States of America.